 “Intervention Groups A and B had decreased PRAL, increased urine pH and significantly decreased urinary calcium loss.
 Urinary potassium increased in all groups, reflecting a dietary change.
 In conclusion, Group B demonstrated positive changes in both turnover markers and calcium conservation.”2

-The list below shows that most of the foods that helped to obtain the best study results are Foundation Foods listed in the Save Our Bones Program:
+The list below shows that most of the foods that helped to obtain the best study results are Foundation Foods listed in the Osteoporosis Reversal Program:

 9 Fruits And Vegetables: